Norm Sloan: Resignation

-Sloan was forced to retire on October 31, 1989, just days before the start of the 1989–90 season and one year before his previously announced retirement date, in the wake of an NCAA investigation into the Gators program.
+Sloan had already planned to retire at the end of the 1989–90 season.
+However, he was forced to retire on October 31, 1989, just days before the start of the season, in the wake of an NCAA investigation into the Gators program.

 In September 1990, the NCAA imposed two years' probation on the Gators for violations dating back to 1985 under Sloan.
 The Gators' 1987 and 1988 NCAA Tournament appearances were erased from the record books due to Maxwell being retroactively declared ineligible; Maxwell had admitted to taking money from agents without Sloan's knowledge.
 Sloan had also purchased a plane ticket to Boston for Maxwell in the summer of 1987 so that Maxwell could serve as a counselor at a basketball camp.
 Two years earlier, one of Sloan's assistants had allowed a recruit's mother to use the return leg of the recruit's airline ticket to return home after the recruit enrolled in summer school.
 In the NCAA's view, this amounted to the university paying for the travel expenses of recruits and players.
 It also harshly criticized Sloan, finding that he had engaged in unethical conduct by paying Maxwell's airfare.
 The basketball program lost two scholarships in 1991-92 and one scholarship in 1992-93 because of the infractions.
 As severe as these penalties were, the NCAA said it would have imposed even harsher penalties, such as a ban from postseason play and live television in 1990–91, had Sloan not been forced out.
 Sloan was personally penalized with a five-year show-cause penalty, which had the effect of blackballing him from the collegiate coaching ranks until 1995 at the earliest.